How Much Noise Does a Tumbler Make?

 If you want a quiet tumbler, buy one with a soft rubber barrel and a quality motor.

-everyone in your home will complain about them.
-However, others can be operated in the average home with minimal
+Noise is the primary concern that many people have about rock tumblers.
+Some tumblers make enough noise that everyone in your home will complain about them.
+However, others can be operated in the average home with minimal disruption.

 We decided to measure the amount of noise produced by some popular rock tumblers and share that information with you.
 We purchased a digital sound level meter that displays sound levels in decibels (dB), a standard unit of sound measurement.

+Our noise level data is displayed in the table below and compared to common sounds in the graphic in the right column of this page.
 You can use this information to decide if you want to run a tumbler in your home and to compare the sound levels of several tumblers.